noah1984/C-Sharp-Headerize/README.md

 typical Console Application.

 The program prompts the user to enter the Visual Studio project directory that they wish to modify.
-It then looks for a header.txt in the executable directory, however it will prompt the user to enter a filename if this file is not found or empty.
+It then looks for header.txt in the executable directory, however it will prompt the user to enter a filename if this file is not found or empty.
 Next it finds all the .cs files in the directory and subdirectories of the project and adds the header information to each file.
-It is set to create backups for all overwritten files in <executable directory>/Backup/<project name>.
+It is set to create backups for all overwritten files in the /Backup directory.